lihaoyi/scala.rx/readme.md

 }
 ```

-`debounce` creates a new `Rx` which does not change more than once every `interval` units of time.
+`debounce` creates a new `Rx` which does not change more than once every `interval` [units of time](http://www.scala-lang.org/archives/downloads/distrib/files/nightly/docs/library/index.html#scala.concurrent.duration.Duration).
 No matter how many times the original `Rx` changes, the `debounced` version will only update once every interval, and the last un-applied change will be stored and applied at the end of the interval if need be.
+One common use case is if you have an expensive operation you do not want to repeat too quickly and hog the CPU, you debounce it to limit the rate it which it repeats.

 In this example, you can see that after initially setting `a() = 5`, with `b() === 5, c() === 10`, subsequent changes to a() have no effect on `b` or `c` until the `eventually{}` block at the bottom.
 At that point, the interval will have passed, and `b` and `c` will update to use the most recent value of `a`.